nikitavoloboev/data/docs/cryptocurrencies/monero.md

 [ETH-XMR Atomic Swaps](https://github.com/AthanorLabs/atomic-swap) is great.

+[Mimblewimble](https://github.com/mimblewimble/grin/blob/master/doc/intro.md) seems like a nice alternative to Monero which also has private transactions and is quite efficient.

 ## Notes

 - [Can buy Monero on Kraken/KuCoin/TradeOgre and transfer it out (to Exodus/Cake wallet).](https://www.reddit.com/r/CryptoCurrency/comments/qrwwpw/what_cryptocurrencies_have_you_personally_found/)